johnjoeallen/debian-configure-devbox/steps/97.0-JokerDns/README.md

 ```

 Other overrides such as `jokerEndpoint`, `timeoutSeconds`, `scriptPath`, `cronSchedule`, `cronLogFile`, `cronDisabled`, and `sdkmanDir` can be defined in this step entry if you prefer not to store them in the external YAML file.
 The step also writes `/usr/local/bin/joker-dns-update` (or `scriptPath`) and `/etc/cron.d/joker-dns` with the provided `cronSchedule`.
-Adjust `cronSchedule`, `cronLogFile`, or `cronDisabled: true` in the step config or YAML file to control how often root runs the updater.
+Adjust `cronSchedule`, `cronLogFile`, or `cronDisabled: true` in the step config if you want a different schedule or to disable cron.